ncatlab/nlab-content/pages/1/5/1/1/1151/content.md

 #History and reference#

-This general perspective on cohomology established 35 years ago in
+This general perspective on cohomology was established 35 years ago in

 * Kenneth Brown, [[BrownAHT|Abstract homotopy theory and generalized sheaf cohomology]]